efritz/blog/content/articles/2024-11-26-my-ai-junior-dev-still-needs-an-adult-in-the-room.md

 Ethan Mollick suggests treating AI like [an infinitely patient but amnesiac coworker](https://www.oneusefulthing.org/p/getting-started-with-ai-good-enough).
 Steve Yegge has described a similar development paradigm he calls [chat-oriented programming](https://sourcegraph.com/blog/chat-oriented-programming-in-action).
 I'm just treating it as a pairing session between two dorks who keep their cameras switched off.

 So what have these pairing sessions gotten me?
 Well, I work in infrastructure at my day job and I haven't typed a kubectl by hand in months [^2].
-I also haven't technically _written_ any Bash, although I have probably _produced_ more (working) Bash in this time frame than in any other segment of my career.
+I also haven't technically _written_ any Bash, although I have probably _produced_ more (working) Bash in this time frame than in any other time of my career.

 [^2]: Not to be read as me being a ghost employee.